Skip to content

 • There are no suggestions because the search field is empty.

-Kinds and Quantities
+Designs and Quantities

 On a lot of our products, you can place orders for multiple kinds and quantities, or a combination of both.
 It can easily be a little confusing when placing orders that require both.

-Kinds refer to the different versions of designs that you wish to print.
+Designs refer to the different versions of designs that you wish to print.
 If you wish to have the same specifications for a product, but if you wish to have different designs on each set, you need to order multiple kinds corresponding to the number of designs you have.

 Quantities